ampproject/amphtml/extensions/amp-story/amp-story.md

     ...
 </amp-story>
 ```
-If we had not used the `advance-to` attribute with the specified value and the user chose not to tap on any of the buttons on the first page of the story and advance forward, they would see the `bacon-answer` page.
+If the `advance-to` attribute had not been used with the `fallback-answer` value and the user advanced forward without selecting a choice, the story would have presented the the `bacon-answer` page.

 ## Sharing Options
 We've added support for creating and sharing URLs to specific pages within the story.